 Broadcast E-Mail Policy

-To broadcast e-mail messages across schools and departments or to the entire CUMC community, prior authorization is required from the P&S Department of Communications, including messages intended for the entire CUMC community.
+To broadcast e-mail messages across schools and departments or to the entire CUMC community, prior authorization is required from the P&S Office of Communications, including messages intended for the entire CUMC community.
 Such broadcast e-mail messages must be limited to major events of import that will appeal to a wide audience.
 Most events should be posted to the events calendar rather than promoted through e-mail.